atk14/Atk14Skelet/README.md

 ./scripts/server
 ```

-and you may found the running skeleton on http://localhost:8000/
+and you may find the running skeleton on http://localhost:8000/

 Installing the skeleton as a virtual host on Apache web server
 --------------------------------------------------------------